muradq-amd/mlir-xten/README.md

 [Full Documentation](https://xilinx.github.io/mlir-xten/)

 ## How to Build

-This section explains how to build mlir-xten python package.
+This section explains how to build mlir-xten and provide python bindings for xten_nn dialect.

 - ##### Clone and setup the mlir-xten repo
     ```